ObsidianLabs/Black-IDE/README.md

 ### Prerequisites

 When Ethereum Studio is properly installed and started for the first time, users will see a welcome page, where the dependencies for Ethereum are displayed, including Docker, Ethereum Node and Ethereum Truffle.
-Ethereum Studio Web does not have any local prerequisitie, simply visit https://eth.ide.black to start.
+Ethereum Studio Web does not have any local prerequisite, simply visit https://eth.ide.black to start.

 <p align="center">
   <img src="./screenshots/welcome.png" width="720px">